Generalizable control for quantum parameter estimation through reinforcement learning: Results

-To further reveal the transferability of different methods, we consider the measurement in an ensemble with $\omega_0$ uniformly distributed in $[1-\Delta\omega,1+\Delta\omega]$.
+To further reveal the \black{generalizability} of different methods, we consider the measurement in an ensemble with $\omega_0$ uniformly distributed in $[1-\Delta\omega,1+\Delta\omega]$.
 The performance of the quantum parameter estimation is therefore given by the average $F(T)/T$,

 These results are shown in the right column of Fig.~\ref{fig:main:xfer_dp}, which are averages of the data in the corresponding panels in the left column.
-As seen from Fig.~\ref{fig:main:xfer_dp}(b) ($\Delta T=0.1$), $\langle F(T)/T\rangle$ for GRAPE is high at small $\Delta\omega$ but drops quickly as $\Delta\omega$ is increased.
+As seen from Fig.~\ref{fig:main:xfer_dp}{b} ($\Delta T=0.1$), $\langle F(T)/T\rangle$ for GRAPE is high at small $\Delta\omega$ but drops quickly as $\Delta\omega$ is increased.
 On the contrary, $\langle F(T)/T\rangle$ for A3C is lower than that for GRAPE at small $\Delta\omega$, but decays much more slowly.
 As a consequence, $\langle F(T)/T\rangle$ for A3C exceeds that for GRAPE beyond $\Delta\omega\gtrsim0.22$.
-This result indicates that for measurements involving a reasonably varying parameter, A3C demonstrates higher transferability than GRAPE.
-For $\Delta T=1$, the results of A3C always exceed GRAPE as seen from Fig.~\ref{fig:main:xfer_dp}(d).
+This result indicates that for measurements involving a reasonably varying parameter, A3C demonstrates higher \black{generalizability}.
+For $\Delta T=1$, the results of A3C always exceed GRAPE as seen from Fig.~\ref{fig:main:xfer_dp}{d}.
 The result for A3C decays much more slowly than that for GRAPE, in consistency with the $\Delta T=0.1$ case.

+Intuitively without control and noise, the optimal strategy is preparing the initial probe state as $(|0\rangle+|1\rangle)/{\sqrt{2}}$, since this state has the fastest rate of rotations under the Hamiltonian.
+Since the evolution of the state is also affected by dephasing, competitions exist between the parametrization and the effect of noise.
+When the evolution time is short, the parametrization dominates, in which case the control does not help much.
+However, in experimentally relevant situations the evolution time is typically long enough for noises to dominate.
+The controls are therefore useful as they can steer the states to regions where those states are less affected by the noise, even if such states may have a slower speed of parametrization.
+GRAPE and RL-based methods are both systematical ways to find controls, however, as we have demonstrated, A3C is more \black{generalizable}.